maguirre1/deepLAI/model/README.md

 ### Final model weights

 Weights for the model with optimal dev set performance are in the `weights` subdirectory, titled `chr20.full.conv3.168.*`.
-The `h5` file contains model weights; the `var_index.txt` file contains the indexes of variants which were included in the model; the `.png` file shows train and dev set loss/accuracy during training.
+The `h5` file contains model weights; the `var_index.txt` file contains the indexes of variants which were included in the model; the `.png` file shows train and dev set loss/accuracy during training; and the `.log.csv` file has these same statistics over training epochs.
 The model specification for these files corresponds to line 168 of `hparam_to_nparam.txt` -- 16 filters of size 16, with 4 model blocks.